Breast lump surgery: aftercare advice

 You must rest for 24 to 48 hours after your operation.

-If you have had a general anaesthetic, avoid drinking alcohol, smoking, or taking sleeping tablets for 24 hours after your operation.
+If you had a general anaesthetic, for the first 24 hours after your operation:

-If you have had a general anaesthetic, do not drive, cook, or operate any machinery for 24 to 48 hours after your operation.
+If you had a general anaesthetic, for 24 to 48 hours after your operation:

-We advise you to wear soft-cup non-wired bras.
+If you usually wear a bra, wear a soft-cup non-wired bra.
+Do not wear an underwire bra while your wound area heals.
 This is for comfort and to reduce irritation to your wound area.

-All cancer patients are allocated a breast care nurse when they are diagnosed.
+When diagnosed, all cancer patients are allocated a breast care nurse.

 How do I control my pain?

-You may have been given painkillers to take home with you.
+We may give you painkillers to take home with you.
 When you feel pain, take these according to the instructions on the label.

-If you continue to feel pain after taking these painkillers, please contact one of the Day Surgery Centres listed at the end of this leaflet.
+If you continue to feel pain after taking these painkillers, please contact one of the Day Surgery Centres.
+You will find their phone numbers at the end of this leaflet.

 How do I care for my wound?

 After surgery, you may have a small tube (called a redivac drain) coming from your wound.
-This tube will drain away any blood stained fluid that may collect there.
+This tube will drain away any bloodstained fluid that may collect there.
 This is usually removed before you go home.
-However, if you go home with this drain still in place, we will arrange for a district nurse to contact you to arrange a time for them to remove it.
+If you go home with this drain still in place, we will arrange for a district nurse to contact you to arrange a time for them to remove it.

-You may have a bath or shower, but you must keep your wound area dry for five days.
+You may have a bath or shower, but you must keep your wound area dry for 5 days.

 Can I eat and drink as normal after my surgery?